 Whatever vehicle you're looking for, chances are you'll find it here at Manheim

-Visit any of our auction centres and you'll find a vast selection of high quality vehicles.
+Our auction centres are open for appointment based viewings or open two hours prior to an auction at our physical selling centres.
+There you'll find a vast selection of high quality vehicles.
 These are available to buy at auction direct from manufacturers, rental or leasing companies, main dealers, local authorities, even the general public.

 To help make finding the type of vehicle you want as straightforward as possible, we've divided our auctions into four simple-to-understand categories.